 Rosalinda “Rosie” Babin has always seen the glass as half full, and says she lives with “an attitude of gratitude.”
-In 2001, she and husband, Alain, were happily preparing to become empty-nesters in their Austin, Tex., home.
+In 2001, she and husband, Alain, were happily preparing to become empty-nesters in their Austin, Texas, home.
 Their son, Alan, Jr., who goes by “Doc,” had just graduated college.
 Their daughter, Christy, was about to graduate from high school.
 Alain, a police commander, and Rosie, an accountant, were former high-school sweethearts and U.S. Army veterans who had “date nights” every Wednesday and took ballroom dancing classes together.

 But 9/11 changed everything.
 After the 2001 attack, Doc enlisted in the Army, eventually becoming a medic with the 82nd Airborne division.
 “I reacted with a mixture of pride and fear,” Rosie says.
 “In truth I wanted to hug him and wring his neck at the same time.”
 She knew her son's military experience would be different from her and Alain’s peacetime service.
 Doc was going to war.